tactik8/extract_from_html/README.md

 ## Requirements
 - Develop extractors to retrieve each of the following information from a html string:
-  - Emails
+  - text
-  - URLs
+  - links
-  - Phone numbers
+  - rss feeds
-  - Cities, states / provinces, countries
-  - Job titles
+  - domain
-  - Quantities
+  - google analytics id
-- Normalize the data found
+  - sctuctured data / microdata
-  - Phone number: E.164
-  - Geography: ISO
+  -

 - Output result in a list of json-ld schema.org records
   - email: https://schema.org/ContactPoint
   - phone: https://schema.org/ContactPoint